samkeleN/Web3QuizGame/karma-gap-endorsement-frame/README.md

 * Hides the endorsement form until the user clicks the "Endorse" button

 ---
+## Testing the Frame

+Here’s the link to this template: [KarmaGap Endorsement Frame](https://celo-farcaster-frames-phi.vercel.app/)

+---
 ## 🧪 To Do (Future Enhancements)

 * Add OG meta route for Farcaster V2 frame support (`/project-frame/[slug]/route.ts`)